simo-tuomisto/hackmd-notes/scicomp/tools-of-scientific-computing.md

 * Fast.
 * Designed for scientific computing from the beginning.
-* [Package ecosystem](https://julialang.org/packages/) is not quite as mature as in other languages, but it is quickly growing.
+* Good [package ecosystem](https://julialang.org/packages/) for scientific computing.

 #### R